geoserver/geoserver/doc/en/user/source/webadmin/tilecache/gridsets.rst

 Creating a new gridset
 ----------------------

-To create a new gridset, click the :guilabel:`Create new gridset`.
+To create a new gridset, click :guilabel:`Create new gridset`.
 You will then be asked to enter a range of parameters.

 .. figure:: img/gridsets_new.png
    :align: center